 National Service Week is an annual event that stretches back to 1979, when Dr. Stan Carpenter, Xi Omicron ’68, thought there needed to be a time when all brothers united to provide service as members of the National Service Fraternity.
 At a July 1979 Board of Directors meeting, Brother Carpenter moved that National Service Day be conducted and promoted as “Service Day 1979 – A Celebration of Service,” and his motion was successful.
 Then National Service Chairman, Brother Carpenter would later become National President.
 National Service Day was expanded to a full week in 1996, and since then, APO brothers have performed service for a week each year reflecting a specific theme determined biennially at the National Convention.

-The National Service Week program is November 4-10, 2018 with an emphasis for “Diabetes Awareness” with special focus on “Education Awareness on Campus”.
+The National Service Week program is November 3-9, 2019 with an emphasis for “Diabetes Awareness” with special focus on “Education Awareness on Campus”.

 With the safety of all members of our campus, community, and nation in mind, we ask help to further this cause.
 Every member has a part to play.
 From starting a National Service Week project on campus, to spreading awareness of this endeavor, to simply talking and listening to another student, we all have the power to make a difference.